 - Get more leads.
 The toughest part of this business is getting leads.
 We get lots and can’t handle them all.
 Would you like to get high quality leads from us?

 - Multiply your income instead of growing your copywriting business incrementally.
 Why not grow exponentially?
 Don’t just add your income… multiply it.

 Well, we’re offering a new service through my agency, Inklings, LLC.
 RayEdwards.com/CopyFix.

 In my conversation with world-class copywriter Kevin Rogers, you’ll discover…

-- (8:45) Why stand-up comics posses a magic few others can grasp.
+- ([8:45]) Why stand-up comics possess a magic that few others can grasp.
 It’s an outrageous phenomenon that causes a stranger to entertain a crowd of people with nothing but a microphone and some words.

-- (19:05) The simple teachings in one of Dan Kennedy’s book that crystallized Kevin’s marketing learning.
+- ([19:05]) The simple teachings in one of Dan Kennedy’s books that crystallized Kevin’s marketing learning.
 You can read piles of marketing books and never quite be sure you’re getting it right until you learn these simple truths.